Guy Raz: Career

-It is one of the most-downloaded podcasts in the United States.
-Raz announced he was stepping down from hosting the podcast at the end of 2019.

-2016–present: How I Built This
+Guy Raz, National Public Radio, takes notes during a press conference with Secretary of Defense Robert M. Gates, Secretary of State Condoleezza Rice and Saudi Foreign Minister Saud Al-Faisal in Jeddah, Saudi Arabia, August 1, 2007.
+Gates and Rice were in the Middle East to discuss regional affairs and the U.S.'s long-term relationship with Saudi Arabia.
+Released Defense Dept. photo, taken by Cherie A. Thurlby.

+Following the two years with CNN, he returned to NPR in 2006 as a defense correspondent, assigned to the U.S. military and The Pentagon.

+After spending 2008 as a Nieman Fellow (see Awards and recognition)—an NPR work sabbatical—Raz became the host of Weekend All Things Considered in 2009.
+As described by James Fallows for The Atlantic, Raz, alongside colleagues Matt Martinez, Phil Harrell, and Steve Lickteig, gave the program "an edge and a spirit" that led Fallows to "tremendously enjo[y it] as a listener".
+One innovation they introduced was beginning the show with an opening segment "comparable in ambition and range to a magazine cover story", likewise named, their episode's "Cover Story"; as well, they added a segment called "Three-Minute Fiction", and "strong music segments".
+Then, Raz created a weekly podcast to accompany the show, a first for an NPR newsmagazine.
+He went on to host Weekend All Things Considered from 2009 to 2012.

+In December 2012, he stepped down from that position in order to expand the TED Radio Hour into a new weekly program to air on NPR beginning in March 2013.
+For podcast episodes posting in 2017, this NPR podcast was noted as being in the top 20 of most-downloaded in the United States across all devices (placing in sixth position).

+2016–present

-In September 2016, Raz started hosting a new podcast on NPR, called How I Built This about entrepreneurship.
+In September 2016, Raz started hosting a new podcast on NPR, called How I Built This, about entrepreneurship.
 In 2017, it became one of the 20 most-downloaded podcasts in the United States.
 The first episode featured the founder of Spanx, Sara Blakely.
 He is the founder of the associated production company, Built-It Productions.
 Wondery began licensing How I Built This in 2022.

-In May 2017, Raz created NPR's first-ever children's program.
-The podcast, Wow in the World, was co-created with award-winning children's host Mindy Thomas.
-Raz and Thomas also created a children's production company, Tinkercast, which produces Wow in the World.
+In 2017, award-winning children's host Mindy Thomas joined Raz to co-create NPR's first children's program, the podcast Wow in the World; Raz and Thomas also created a children's production company, Tinkercast, which produces Wow in the World.

+Raz announced he was stepping down from hosting the TED Radio Hour at the end of 2019.
 In 2019, Raz became the host of Wisdom from the Top, a podcast on leadership from Luminary.
 In 2022, he launched The Great Creators, a podcast produced by Built-It Productions and distributed by Amazon Music/Wondery.
 The show features conversations about creativity with celebrated actors, musicians, comedians and other performers.

-Awards and achievements
+Awards and recognition

-In 2016, he became the first podcast creator to simultaneously have three shows in the Apple Podcast chart's Top 20 shows.

-At age 25, he became the youngest overseas-based bureau chief for NPR, first in Berlin, then London and the Pentagon.
-He also served as CNN's correspondent in Jerusalem from 2004–2006.